RosterElf Logo

 Regular system audits

 Periodically audit pay calculations for a sample of employees against manual calculations.
-Test penalty rate triggers, overtime calculations, and leave payments.
-Catch configuration drift before it causes widespread errors.
+Test penalty rate triggers, overtime calculations, and leave payments to catch configuration drift before it causes widespread errors.

 Documentation and record keeping